adityabisht02/BetterPoll-Android/README.md

 This project will have an admin side, the admin will be able to add services, timings etc. and the other users shall be able to see these services.

+<h2>Connecting to the Backend Repository </h2>

+1. Follow the setup steps as mentioned in the readme of the backend repo : https://github.com/adityabisht02/BetterPoll-Backend.
+2. You should be able to make requests to the locally running server from the emulator (use the ip :"http://10.0.2.2:3000/" to access the server from the emulator).

 <h2> The User Side of the application : </h2>
 The User side of the application is what the students(assuming a college campus) will see and interact with.